Xaque8787/m3uparser/README.md

 Set `UNSORTED=true` to create a VOD folder for poorly named or unidentified streams.
 This folder can be added manually to your Jellyfin server and edited through the web UI.

 Default is set to `UNSORTED=false`

+### JELLYFIN INTEGRATION;   JELLYFIN_URL, API_KEY, REFRESH_LIB

+To utilize the Jellyfin integration, you must have a Jellyfin server accessible if you supplied the compose file with the `API_KEY` and `JELLYFIN_URL` env variable.
+If you supply a address to your working server, and an api key you generated on that server; then when this script is ran it will refresh your library if `REFRESH_LIB=true` to add new titles that are in m3u urls, if `CLEAN_SYNC=true` it will also then remove any titles not found in the m3u urls but are in your VOD libraries.
+If you have `LIVE_TV=true`, then it will also refresh your tv guide.

+**`JELLYFIN_URL`** should include http:// or https:// (DO NOT SURROUND WITH "") Logs will now be uploaded to the server as well.
+**`API_KEY`** Generate on server.
+Dashboard > Api Key > Add **`REFRESH_LIB`** True or false, depending on your preference.

+If you do not have a Jellyfin server set up, but would like a easy way to get one set up, checkout the branch of this repo for an automated setup https://github.com/Xaque8787/m3uparser/tree/ezpztv

+### THREADFIN INTEGRATION;   TF_HOST, TF_PORT, TF_USER, TF_PASS

+If you have Threadfin setup and want to refresh the m3u/xmltv data when the script is run/re run, then supply the ip:port username and password to the appropriate env variables.

 ### ADDITIONAL OPTIONS